IBMSpectrumComputing/lsf-kubernetes/examples/Run_Limits/README.md

 # Run Limits

+**NOTE:  Unfortunately last minute changes to the Kubernetes integration will prevent this test from running properly.
+Look for resolution in future releases.**

 Run limits allow you to impose restrictions on how long a pod is allowed to run.
 When a pod reaches the limit, it is terminated.
 This allows resources to be freed from pods that are running uncharacteristically long.